DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/clusters/cluster-role.md

 # Cluster Roles

-DaoCloud Enterprise 5.0 classifies cluster roles based on cluster functions to help users better manage their IT infrastructure.
+DaoCloud Enterprise 5.0 classifies cluster roles based on cluster features to help users better manage their IT infrastructure.

 !!! note